ValeriaGamez/lab6_ee250/README.md

+Valeria Gamez
+Supriya Subramanian
-Thresholdl is set with a potentiometer, ultrasonic ranger measures distance.
+Threshold is set with a potentiometer, ultrasonic ranger measures distance.
 Program determines whether the objects is within the threshold distance